-Mariah is likely to get much better as she matures, not just as she grows and refines her skills, but as she continues to gain more flexibility in her right arm.
-She’s already a star player despite not being able to fully extend her right elbow.
-She’s working with an occupational therapist at CHOP’s Specialty Care location in Exton to gain that flexibility, with the aid of a splint that holds the arm in an extended position every night while she sleeps.
+Mariah got even better as she matured, not just as she grew and refined her skills, but as she continued to gain more flexibility in her right arm.
+She worked diligently with an occupational therapist at CHOP’s Specialty Care location in Exton to gain that flexibility, with the aid of a splint that held the arm in an extended position every night while she slept.

 “One of the results I like the most from the surgery,” says Nisa, “is how much more comfortable she seems with her body.
 She would never wear a tank top before.
 She was a little self-conscious.
 Her right shoulder was not as big as her left shoulder, and her elbow used to wing out.
 Now her shoulders look the same and her elbow doesn’t stick out.
 If she’s able to straighten her elbow you won’t be able to tell that there ever was an injury.”

 Updated November 2020